-We are Australia's National Anti-Doping Organisation.
-Our main responsibility is to implement the World Anti-Doping Code in Australia, thereby protecting the health of Australian athletes and the integrity of sport.
+We are Australia's National Anti-Doping Organisation and we implement the World Anti-Doping Code in Australia, thereby protecting the health of Australian athletes and the integrity of sport.
 We achieve this through an informed anti-doping program encompassing testing, engagement, education, deterrence, detection and enforcement activities.

 We believe Australia's anti-doping efforts should be informed.
-This will be achieved through collaboration with our partners and the sporting community.
+We will achieve this through collaboration with our partners and the sporting community.
 We will deliver an anti-doping program that is consistent with international requirements and Australian legislation.

-We have a responsibility to be innovative in the way we deliver our anti-doping program, including introducing new processes and finding creative ways to engage with and educate athletes.
+We have a responsibility to be innovative in the way we deliver our anti-doping program including introducing new processes and finding creative ways to engage with and educate athletes.
 We will continue to support the athlete voice and educate the Australian sporting community.

-Provide a transparent, integrity complaints process to address integrity issues

-We will provide the necessary resources and expertise to manage and support a transparent and independent integrity complaints process for conduct prohibited by sports' integrity policies.
-We will continue to liaise with sporting organisations to refine processes and policy to ensure matters are consistently, efficiently and effectively resolved.
+Provide a transparent, independent assessment and review process to address integrity issues continue to liaise with sporting organisations to refine processes and policy to ensure matters are consistently, efficiently and effectively resolved.